nicrusso7/rex-gym/README.md

 This project is mostly inspired by the incredible works done by Boston Dynamics.

 ## Related repositories
-[rexctl](https://github.com/nicrusso7/rexctl) - A CLI application to bootstrap and control Rex running the trained `Control Policies`.
+[rexctl](https://github.com/nicrusso7/rexctl) - A CLI application to bootstrap and control Rex robot running the trained `Control Policies`.

-[rex-cloud](https://github.com/nicrusso7/rex-cloud) - A CLI application to train Rex on the cloud.
+[rex-models](https://github.com/nicrusso7/rex-models) - A web URDF visualizer.
+Collection of Rex robot models.

 # Rex-gym: OpenAI Gym environments and tools
 This repository contains a collection of `OpenAI Gym Environments` used to train Rex, the Rex URDF model,